Featured in...

 You may wish to consider other options, such as selling and buying a smaller property or renting out part of your home.

-Do banks offer lifetime mortgages?
+Do banks offer them?

 Lifetime mortgages are mostly offered by equity release companies and companies specialising in private pensions and insurance policies.
 Some high-street banks are partnered with equity release companies and can put you in touch with them.